jrambold/quantified-self-express/README.md

-# Quantified Self Back-end Rails
+# Quantified Self Back-end Express

 ## Initial Setup

-1. Clone this repository and rename the repository to `quantified-self-rails` in one command
+1. Clone this repository and rename the repository to `quantified-self-express` in one command

   ```shell
   git clone git@github.com:jrambold/quantified-self-express.git
   ```
-2. cd into the `quantified-self-rails` directory
+2. cd into the `quantified-self-express` directory

 3. Install the dependencies